ianstrang2/berkoTNF/docs/match-crud-ui-plan.md

 # 🛠 Match CRUD UI Enhancement Plan

+_Last updated: December 2024_

+**✅ Recent Update**: Match editing is now available at all stages before completion (previously restricted to Draft/PoolLocked states only).
+Users can now edit match dates and team sizes even when at the "Enter Results" stage.

 ## 📋 Overview

 The Match Control Centre (MCC) lifecycle system is fully implemented, but critical UI components for match management are missing.
 Users cannot: